 With the Road to Reliability™ Framework, you can reduce your downtime by 90%.
 And although you need all 4 Essential Elements to succeed, the majority of your downtime reduction will come through defect elimination.
 In this article, I will explain in detail why you need to apply root cause analysis and establish a defect elimination culture to succeed in your journey to a reliable plant.

-Research done in the 1990s across a large group of manufacturing sites around the world found that reactive plants typically achieved uptime of around 83.5%.
+Research done in the 1990s across a large group of manufacturing sites around the world found that reactive plants typically achieved uptimes of around 83.5%.

 This research, spearheaded by Winston Ledet, lead to the development of the Manufacturing Game® and multiple publications.
-The table below summariszes the findings of this research:
+The table below summarises the findings of this research: